Table of Contents

 Death ritual: Humans have a large variety of death rituals, but most prefer burial or cremation.
 They often express distaste for cannibalism, despite the clear efficiencies this burial method presents.

 Natural enemy: Despite their short stature and fairly weak muscles, humans seem capable of making just about any species their enemy.
 They are even known to go to war with other factions within the human species.
 While some disagreements are settled with an exchange of blows or the drawing of blood, it is not uncommon for humans to fight to the death.
 It is strange that a species with such a dangerous and inefficient method of reproduction would be willing to further deplete its ranks through violence.

 (Actual name unpronounceable by other species)

 Description: An eight-limbed, insectoid species with superhuman strength, a chitinous exoskeleton, multiple sets of claws, and the ability to spit acid.

 Centaurians can understand the speech of other species, but require translators to turn their range of vocalizations and phenomenal emissions into a form of speech that others can understand.
 The name humans use for them is not what they call themselves.The Centaurian multi-faceted eye can see wavelengths well into the infrared and ultraviolet ends of the spectrum, and Centaurian language relies on a complex combination of sounds made with every part of the body, pheromonal secretions, and telepathic connection.
-Centaurian art and music are heartbreakingly beautiful and completely untranslatable.
+Centaurian poems and songs are heartbreakingly beautiful and completely untranslatable.

 Death ritual: consumed as food to further the interests of the hive.